Close Menu

 Can I Drink the Tap Water?

 No, it’s not recommended to drink the tap water in Punta Cana.
 Stick to bottled or filtered water to avoid any potential health risks.
-(See Also: Is it Safe to Visit Family During Coronavirus Easter?
-Weighing The Risks)
+(See Also: Is It Safe To Visit Puerto Rico 2025?
+A Traveler’s Guide)

 Are There Any Vaccinations Required for Travel to Punta Cana?